anaelivera/QA_Bootcamp/README.md

 QA bootcamp challenge

 The automation tool used for this challenge was Testcafe.
-In order to run the scripts you need to run the following comands in the terminal:
+In order to run the scripts you need to download Node.js and run the following comands in the code editor terminal:

 npm init <br>
 npm install dotenv<br>